 Wellness through Movement is a collaboration between Brad Schultz and Cheryl Whitelaw

-We saw this membership site as a way to create another path into movement study to improve performance, to support health and to help people who are finding the impact of aging is changing how they move keep moving.
+We see this membership site as a way to create another path into movement study to 1) improve performance, 2) support health and 3) help people who are finding the impact of aging is changing how they move.

-She is an Integral Master Coach ™ with Integral Coaching Canada (Joanne Hunt and Laura Divine); a Being in Movement practitioner with the Columbus Center for Movement Studies (Dr. Paul Linden) and a Feldenkrais practitioner (in training) with the Feldenkrais Training Academy (Dr. Jeff Haller).
+She is an Integral Master Coach ™ with Integral Coaching Canada (Joanne Hunt and Laura Divine); a Being in Movement practitioner with the Columbus Center for Movement Studies (Dr. Paul Linden) and a Guild Certified Feldenkrais Practitioner (TM) with the Feldenkrais Training Academy (Dr. Jeff Haller).
 She worked as an applied researcher on over 30 projects related to inclusion and innovation in adult education prior to starting her business.

 Cheryl is an out-going introvert and a genuine movement geek.
 People who work with her describe her as pragmatic, optimistic, compassionate and focused on what is possible.
 She follows her curiosity to places that can sometimes fall on or beyond the edge of her courage.
 She enjoys gardening, kayaking, people watching (but not in a creepy way, just to study their movement!) and attending live music shows.